tahoe-lafs/tahoe-lafs/docs/frontends/webapi.rst

  To use the /uri/$FILECAP form, $FILECAP must be a write-cap for a mutable file.

  In the /uri/$DIRCAP/[SUBDIRS../]FILENAME form, if the target file is a writeable mutable file, that file's contents will be overwritten in-place.
 If it is a read-cap for a mutable file, an error will occur.
  If it is an immutable file, the old file will be discarded, and a new one will be put in its place.
+If the target file is a writable mutable file, you may also specify an "offset" parameter -- a byte offset that determines where in the mutable file the data from the HTTP request body is placed.
+This operation is relatively efficient for MDMF mutable files, and is relatively inefficient (but still supported) for SDMF mutable files.
+If no offset parameter is specified, then the entire file is replaced with the data from the HTTP request body.
+For an immutable file, the "offset" parameter is not valid.

  When creating a new file, if "mutable=true" is in the query arguments, the operation will create a mutable file instead of an immutable one.